ajoslin/angular-mobile-nav/README.md

 TODO
 ----

-* Add tests to run on iOS/Android (probably github page with "Run tests" button)
+* Add automated tests to run on iOS/Android (probably github page with "Run tests" button)
 * Add more full-fledged demo (github page with iUi or something)